Why You Need Premium DNS for a More Secure Site

 - Security – Don’t lose sleep over DDoS attacks when you have the additional layer of protection that comes with premium DNS, plus features like support for DNSSEC (an extra layer of validation which provides greater DNS security), and two-factor account authentication.

-As we’re now midway through the year, it’s a perfect time to take stock of your site features and make sure you’ve got the resources in place to keep everything running smoothly.
-Learn more about how Premium DNS can improve your site security and check out our top-rated PremiumDNS hosting available at the best price you’ll find anywhere.
+When it comes to Premium DNS, Namecheap has you covered.
+And as we’re now midway through the year, it’s a perfect time to take stock of your site features and make sure you’ve got the resources in place to keep everything running smoothly.
+Learn more about how Namecheap Premium DNS can improve your site security versus free DNS, and explore Namecheap PremiumDNS hosting available at the best price you’ll find anywhere.

 Namecheap is fully dedicated to online security and privacy, so we’re always here to help you in making your site as great as you want it to be.